OpenSpace/OpenSpace-Docs/content/milky-way/star-clusters/ob-associations/index.md

 :::

 Associations typically have anywhere from 10 to 100 massive stars (O and B stars), and hundreds or thousands of lower-mass stars.
 The short-lived O stars will explode via supernova in roughly a million years, so they do not move far from their birthplace.
 O and B stars are quite luminous, making OB associations visible to great distances.
-And because O and B stars are young stars, we know they form in the regions of the Galaxy where star formation occurs: the spiral arms.
+And because O and B stars are young stars, we know they form in the regions of the Galaxy where star formation occurs---the spiral arms.
 Therefore, OB associations are good tracers for spiral structure.
 We assign colors to these objects based on their spiral arm membership (see tip below).

 :::{tip}
 - Blue associations trace the Sagittarius Arm